 - Stay in the perfect central location!

 - Make friends in the large lounge or in the neighboring bars!

 You know you’re in good hands when your hostel has been voted best hostel in Helsinki TWICE in a row!
 The Yard Hostel delivers comfort and ambiance.
 The dorm beds are separated by curtains and the Wifi is free!
 It’s these kinds of gestures that will make you feel right at home!

 Our Favorite Airbnb – Right in the heart of town

 You can’t really get more central than this cool, clean little studio.
-The sheer abundance of things to do right on your doorstep: from museums to beaches, parks, cafe’s and bars, make this the ideal spot if it’s your first time in Helsinki.
+The sheer abundance of things to do right on your doorstep: from museums to beaches, parks, cafe’s and bars, make this one of the best Airbnbs in Helsinki and the ideal spot if it’s your first time in the city.
 If times a factor, you really couldn’t ask for something more convenient than this.

 Our Favorite Budget Hotel – Kongressikoti Hotel